Home Buying

 Stamp duty for first home buyers in QLD

+From 1 May 2025, Queensland has implemented substantial stamp duty reforms for first home buyers including a full stamp duty exemption with no value cap.
 There are two additional concessions available specifically for first home buyers in QLD.
-These concessions are on top of the home concession, which is open to all buyers.
+These concessions are on top of the home concession open to all buyers.

 To work out how much stamp duty you have to pay, you can use Yard's stamp duty calculator.
 And to find out more about the concessions offered by the QLD Government, check their website.